shadowsocks/shadowsocks-qt5/README.md

 Note
 ----

+- Shadowsocks-Nodejs port is highly recommended to serve as backend for its better I/O performance.
 - It's recommended to use both 64-bit `ss-local` and `ss-qt5` if you're running 64-bit OS.
 But you can still use 32-bit `ss-local` together with 64-bit `ss-qt5`, and vice versa.
 - It's not stable as you expected.
 Don't be panic but feel free to open [issues](https://github.com/librehat/shadowsocks-qt5/issues).
 Run from terminal/cmd and paste the output when you file a bug.